zhaotianjing/bio_protocol/README.md

 GWAS(marker_effects_file,header=true)

 ```
+Estimates, standard deviations, and MCMC samples for variables of interest can be found in the output folder.

 [^fn1]: Matthew A Cleveland, John M Hickey, Selma Forni, A Common Dataset for Genomic Analysis of Livestock Populations, G3 Genes|Genomes|Genetics, Volume 2, Issue 4, 1 April 2012, Pages 429–435, https://doi.org/10.1534/g3.111.001453